electronstudio/python_book/docs/_sources/chapters/preface.rst.txt

    mostly through *doing* and observing the output of each program rather than memorizing.
 To this end the *order* of the programs within each chapter has been carefully selected.
-The chapter ordering is more loose and it is possible to skip back and forth between chapters.
+The chapter ordering is looser and it is possible to skip back and forth between chapters.
 If the text quizzes or the Python fundamentals are boring the students, skip ahead to the graphical games, then come back to the earlier examples when necessary.

 This is a practical approach, and so the programs are the core of it.
 In the first edition they were all of it.
-In this edition explanatory text has been added, but for those who don't the patience to read, this is can be skipped.
+In this edition explanatory text has been added, but for those who don't have the patience to read, this is can be skipped.
 The code cannot.

 Following each program are some ideas for how students can modify the